 You can’t wait for fixed laboratory results when you are using a dynamic work strategy to minimize cost and keep the investigation focused.
 Our MobiLab™ onsite laboratories are there to serve you, and you are the only client for that lab while we are there.
 The near real-time data provided by our onsite labs allows you to make critical decisions as the investigation progresses, saving valuable time and money.
 Depending on the number of samples provided to the laboratory, the cost per sample may well be cheaper than your regular fixed laboratory.
-MobiLabs operate under strict QA/QC and are accredited under the National Environmental Laboratory Accreditation Program (NELAP).
+MobiLabs operate under strict QA/QC and are accredited under the National Environmental Laboratory Accreditation Program (NELAP) and the Department of Defense’s Environmental Laboratory Program (DoD ELAP).
 This is not screening level data.
 This is fully defensible laboratory data.

 Cascade’s laboratory service generates, manages, and presents fully defensible analytical chemistry data in both fixed and onsite laboratory settings; offering the subsurface investigation and remediation community a timely and extremely reliable product.